 NOTE: The Neuroscience Program DOES NOT require GRE scores.

 Application materials requested in the online application include:

-Please include the length of time for any full-time or part-time research experiences, any work experience, any abstracts, poster presentations or papers authored in your CV.
+2. Curriculum Vitae (2 pages maximum).
+Please include the length of time for any full-time or part-time research experiences, any work experience, any abstracts, poster presentations or manuscripts authored in your CV.

 All students accepted into the Neuroscience Training Program will receive a living allowance in the form of a stipend, full tuition waiver, and health and dental insurance.
 Funding for International students is more limited as only U.S. citizens, non-citizen nationals, and U.S. permanent residents are eligible for U.S. NIH funding.
 International students who apply for and receive outside support for their graduate education often exhibit the characteristics of successful applicants to our program.
 Although not required, it can be advantageous for international students to secure such funding.

-The deadline for submission of completed applications including letters of recommendation is December 1, 2019.
-NOTE that this is an earlier deadline than for other graduate programs at Johns Hopkins University School of Medicine.
+The deadline for submission of completed applications including letters of recommendation is December 1, 2020.
+NOTE that this is an earlier deadline than for other graduate programs at Johns Hopkins School of Medicine.

-All candidates will be notified of the Admissions Committee's decision by April 15, 2020.
-All Johns Hopkins graduate students who begin on or after July 1, 2007 will undergo criminal background checks as is the policy of the School of Medicine.
+All candidates will be notified of the Admissions Committee's decision by April 15, 2021.
+All Johns Hopkins graduate students will undergo criminal background checks as is the policy of the School of Medicine.